fabferri/az-pattern/vwan1/vwan-singlehub-spokevnet-s2s/README.md

-# Azure Virtual WAN single hub with Spoke VNets and Site-to-Site VPN
+# Azure Virtual WAN two hubs with spoke VNets and child spoke VNets

 ## Overview

-This project deploys an Azure Virtual WAN architecture with spoke VNets containing NVAs (Network Virtual Appliance) routing through internal load balancers, and a branch site connected via site-to-site VPN.
+This project deploys an Azure Virtual WAN with two virtual hubs (**hub90** and **hub91**), each connected to a pair of spoke VNets. <br>
+Each spoke VNet hosts a redundant pair of Linux-based NVAs (Network Virtual Appliances) behind a Standard Internal Load Balancer with HA ports, which steers east-west traffic between spokes through the NVA layer.
+Every parent spoke (spoke21, spoke22, spoke31, spoke32) has a child spoke (spoke21B, spoke22B, spoke31B, spoke32B) connected via VNet peering, with user-defined routes ensuring child-spoke traffic transits the parent NVAs.
+Two branch sites (branch1, branch2) connect to their respective virtual hubs over active-active site-to-site VPN gateways using BGP.
 All resources are deployed using ARM templates and PowerShell scripts.

 ## Architecture

+The topology is organized around two virtual hubs (**hub90** and **hub91**) hosted in the same Azure Virtual WAN.
+Each hub is independent and manages its own set of spokes and branch connectivity.

-The high level network diagram is shown below:
+The high-level network diagram is shown below:

 [![1]][1]

-The details network diagrams are shown below:
+The detailed network diagrams are shown below:

 [![2]][2]